compmonk/CS554/Lab 05/README.md

 ### /

-The root directory of your application will be a simple page explaining the purpose of your site (to talk about Pokemon, Berries, and Machines).
+The root directory of your application will be a simple page explaining the purpose of your site (to talk about Pokemon, Berries, and MachineContainer).
 You should also explain what each of these things are, as if this was a little tutorial in Pokemon.
 Think of this app as your first steps through Palette Town.

 This page will have a `<Link>` to the Pokemon Listing (`/pokemon/page/0`), The Berry Listing (`/berries/page/0`), and the Machine Listing (`/machines/page/0`)